diegopoza/guest-writer/articles/section-a.markdown

 }
 ```

-In a similar fashion to the login screen, the snippet above creates a dummy profile screen that takes in an optional parameter, `code`, which is the authorization code used to retrieve access token which is subsequently used in accessing the user's profile details.
+In a similar fashion to the login screen, the snippet above creates a dummy profile screen that takes in an optional parameter, `code`, which is the authorization code used to retrieve access token, which is subsequently used in accessing the user's profile details.

 Finally, clear the boilerplate code in your `/lib/main.dart` file excluding the `MyApp` class and `main()` method.
-Then, set `Login()` as the value for the home attribute.
-This should leave you with the code below in the `/lib/main.dart` file:
+Then, set `Login()` as the value for the `home` attribute.
+This should leave you with the code below in `/lib/main.dart`:

 ```dart
 import 'package:flutter/material.dart';